The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 Describe your practice area and what it entails.

 I often describe my practice as having two majors, which overlap: antitrust and litigation.
-On the antitrust side, I represent companies and individual employees who are under federal investigation; sometimes, those investigations could lead to criminal charges or civil litigation filed in federal court.
-I am a defense counsel for clients in those scenarios.
-Antitrust investigations are interesting because they require assessment of facts and people in multiple countries across numerous business and product lines, and antitrust agencies around the world cooperate and communicate with each other.
-As a result of this global scope, I spend time during the year in Europe and Asia and also have contacts with counsel in Latin America, Saudi Arabia, and other countries.
-Even when companies are not facing an investigation, I provide counseling and legal advice to clients when they need to assess whether their business practices—for example, how they distribute their products—raise antitrust issues.
-As I have a background as a trial lawyer, there are times when I represent companies and individuals in other types of civil litigation in federal and state courts in New York and nationwide.
+On the antitrust side, I represent companies and individual employees who are under federal investigation; sometimes, those investigations could lead to criminal charges or civil litigation by the government filed in federal court.
+I am a defense counsel for clients in those scenarios, and that often means defending a client in multiple matters involving the same facts and claims.
+Even when companies are not facing an investigation, I provide counseling and legal advice to clients when they need to assess their business practices as they innovate, grow, and become more visible.

 What types of clients do you represent?